 In a subsequent step, sensitive image areas are obfuscated using blurring, a widely used method for preserving privacy.
 This allowed building a face-blurred version of the ILSVRC dataset.

-The face obfuscation has minimal impact on the accuracy of recognition models.
+Face obfuscation has shown minimal impact on the accuracy of recognition models.
 Benchmarking with multiple deep neural networks on face-blurred images showed that the overall recognition accuracy drops only slightly (≤0.68%).